zulyu/Striking-Vipers/README.md

 # Striking Vipers

-An educational game platform with teacher and student management.
+An educational game platform to teach students the fundamentals of programmking in Python.

 ## Features